Super-Nim/Maxja-Sardegna/frontend/README.md

 # Maxja Dapp

-The Dapp is more than just an NFT minter.
-It provides a guided experience from onboarding the user, to purchasing crypto from their bank card, to minting their NFT ticket - and FINALLY viewing their ticket as proof of ownership in the Dapp.
+The Dapp is more than just an NFT minter:
+1. It provides a guided experience from onboarding the user
+2. to purchasing crypto from their bank card,
+3. to minting their NFT ticket
+4. to finally viewing their ticket as proof of ownership in the Dapp.

 The Dapp enables a smooth transition from web 2 to web 3 thanks to familiar username/email registration and the fiat on-ramper.